 So I did a dumb.

-I just unexepectedly lost my Orion on December 29, 2021, and I was still not over the death of Sparta in January 2021.
+For context, I unexpectedly lost my Orion on December 29, 2021, and I was still not over the death of Sparta in January 2021.

 Needless to say, it was a rough year for pets in my house.
 Yes, they were all seniors, but still!
 I don't think Orion died of old age; I think after Sparta left us Orion died from lack of opposition.

-So now it was just Ellis and me.
-And two cats.
-And two rats.
-But hey, who's counting.
+So now it was just my pittie Ellis, two rats, and two cats.
+But hey, who's counting?

 About a month ago I was contacted about a Border Collie who needed to be rehomed.
-She had been purchased most likely from a puppy mill, and she couldn't stay where she was.
+She was most likely purchased from a puppy mill, and she couldn't stay where she was.
 She was a beautiful 5 month old girl, who was sweet as could be.
 I told them I'd think about it.

-Obviously, there's a lot going on in my house, and sometimes it's chaotic.
+Obviously, there's a lot going on in my house, so it's chaotic.
 Introducing a new dog into the mix wasn't something I wanted to do anytime soon.
 Maybe I'd start thinking about it when the weather warmed up.
 Perhaps we should consider being a one dog family.
-Ellis was content, and so was I, so why rock the boat.
+Ellis was so well trained, and just a wonderful dog, so why rock the boat?

 Yes, she'd be a lot of work, but I'd always wanted a Border Collie ever since my childhood dog Pebbles, a Border Collie, died when I was 19.
 They are always one of my favorite breeds to train.
-And FFS, look at the Darwin Dog's logo!
+I even made them a part of the Darwin Dog's logo!
 Yes, I named my company after my sweet Darwin (RIP 2007) but I included a Border Collie to commemorate Pebbles.

-Okay, so I had a dog with a lot of problems.
-How am I going to fix them, and help her not be the neurotic, hyper, destructive bunch of neurosis?
-What I was expecting was a young Border Collie .
-What I got resembled more of a humming bird on meth.
+Now I had a dog with a lot of problems: she was a neurotic, hyper, destructive bunch of energy?
+What I was expecting was a young Border Collie.
+What I got resembled more of a humming bird on meth than a dog.

 As with everything, you start with Piloting, Activity and Work, or what I call the PAW Method.

-Now, not to be breed profiling, but I think we can all agree that Border Collies have a penchant for being over achievers.
-They require a high amount of activity, and a crazy amount of mental stimulation/work.
-They're intelligent, wonderful dogs, but unless you give them what they need, you'll never get what you want.
+Now, not to be breed profiling, but I think we can all agree that Border Collies require a high amount of activity with a crazy amount of mental stimulation/work.
+Despite being intelligent, wonderful, dogs, unless you give them what they need, you'll never get what you want.
 So Activity and Work are paramount to working with this high energy, hard working breed.
 Obviously I'd already thought about that, and had a gameplan (and a contingency plan) in mind to address those issues.
 But when starting out with any new dog, first and foremost, you start out with Piloting.

 There are three steps to Piloting your dog: